-Robert Mueller is the 6th Director of the United States Federal Bureau of investigation (FBI) and is best known for pushing to expand wiretap laws in the U.S.
+Robert Mueller served in the Marines for three years during the Vietnam War and worked as a litigator in San Francisco before moving to starting his career in politics.
+He joined the U.S. Department of Justice in 1989 and became the 6th Director of the United States Federal Bureau of investigation (FBI) under President Bush.
+Mueller is best known for pushing to expand wiretap laws in the U.S.

 After working as a litigator in San Francisco, Mueller served in the United States Attorney offices from 1976-1988.
 In 1989, he joined the United States Department of Justice, leading its criminal division in the prosecution of Manuel Noriega and crime boss John Gotti among other high-profile cases.
 He worked in the private sector from 1993-1995, returning to public service as senior litigator in the homicide division of the District of Columbia United States Attorney's Office.
 Mueller served as U.S. Attorney for the Northern District of California from 1998-2001.